frasertweedale/talks/2017-08-xx-pyconau-federated-auth/proposal.rst

   consistent user experience across multiple applications.

-- How to use external identities in your applications with the help of your web server, focusing on popular **Python web frameworks**.
+- How to use external identities in your applications with the help of your web server, focusing in particlar on popular **Python web frameworks** and Apache (though the principles are more widely applicable).

-- **Security** characteristics, trade-offs, and a discussion of some of challenging scenarios (e.g. verifying whether two identities from different identity providers are the same person).
+- **Security** characteristics, and discussion of some challenging scenarios including testing, account merging and single sign-out.